-Seth W. Diamond, Executive Deputy Commissioner
+Matthew Brune, Executive Deputy Commissioner

-James K. Whelan, Deputy Commissioner Policy, Procedures, and Training Lisa C. Fitzpatrick, Assistant Deputy Commissioner Office of Procedures
+James K. Whelan, Deputy Commissioner Policy, Procedures, and Training

+Stephen Fisher, Assistant Deputy Commissioner Office of Procedures

-POLICY BULLETIN #08-113-ELI
+POLICY BULLETIN #11-68-ELI

+(This Policy Bulletin Replaces PB #08-113-ELI and CD #93-70)

-TREATMENT OF INCOME FROM ADOPTION SUBSIDY PAYMENTS AND FOSTER CARE PAYMENTS FOR FOOD STAMPS
+TREATMENT OF ADOPTION SUBSIDY PAYMENTS, FOSTER CARE PAYMENTS, AND KINSHIP GUARDIANSHIP ASSISTANCE PROGRAM (KINGAP) PAYMENTS

-Date: September 5, 2008 Subtopic(s): Budgeting This procedure can now be accessed on the FIAweb.
-The purpose of this policy bulletin is to inform Job Center and Non Cash Assistance Food Stamp (NCA FS) Center staff of a change in the treatment of adoption subsidy payments and foster care payments for Food Stamp (FS) budgeting purposes.
+Date: August 3, 2011 Subtopic(s): Budgeting This procedure can now be accessed on the FIAweb.
+The purpose of this policy bulletin is to inform Job Center and Non Cash Assistance Food Stamp (NCA FS) Center staff of the treatment of adoption subsidy payments, foster care payments, and Kinship Guardianship Assistance Program (KinGAP) payments for Cash Assistance (CA) and Food Stamp (FS) budgeting purposes.
+Adoption subsidy payments for CA CA households in receipt of adoption subsidy payments have the option to include the child and the adoption subsidy payment in the budget calculation or to exclude the child and the adoption subsidy payment in the budget calculation.
+The determination whether to include or exclude the child and the adoption subsidy payment depends on which results in a higher CA benefit.
+The method that provides the higher CA benefit is to be chosen.
+In most instances, the higher CA benefit is provided by excluding the child and the adoption subsidy payment.
+The Job Opportunity Specialist (JOS)/Worker must calculate two scratchpad budgets to determine which method results in a higher CA benefit.
+When calculating the scratchpad budget that includes the child, budget the adoption subsidy payment using income source code 13 .
+When calculating the scratchpad budget that excludes the child, do not budget the adoption subsidy payment.
+After both scratchpad budgets have been completed, calculate and authorize a regular budget using the methodology that resulted in a higher CA benefit.

+Foster care payments for CA

+If a relative or caretaker is receiving foster care payments on behalf of a child, the child is not considered to be residing in the home of the relative or caretaker.
+Therefore, the child is not considered part of the filing unit and the foster care payment is excluded for CA budgeting purposes.

+Adoption subsidy payments and foster care payments for FS

 The Food Stamp Reauthorization Act of 2002 permitted the exclusion of certain types of income for purposes of determining FS eligibility and benefit amounts for individuals included in the FS household.
 New York State determined that the entire amount of adoption subsidy payments and foster care payments should be excluded as income for individuals included in the FS household.

-However, based on a recent clarification from the United States Department of Agriculture (USDA), New York State may no longer automatically exclude the entire amount of adoption subsidy payments and foster care payments as income when determining FS eligibility and benefit amounts.
-Adoption subsidy payments and/or foster care payments received in excess of allowable, verified reimbursable expenses must now be counted as unearned income when determining FS eligibility and benefit amounts.
-This means that when determining FS eligibility and benefit amounts, only the payment amount required for a reimbursable expense can be excluded.
+However, based on clarification from the United States Department of Agriculture (USDA) in 2008, New York State may not automatically exclude the entire amount of adoption subsidy payments and foster care payments as income when determining FS eligibility and benefit amounts.

+The USDA clarification stated that adoption subsidy payments and/or foster care payments (if the household chooses to include the foster care child in the FS household) received in excess of allowable, verified reimbursable expenses must be counted as unearned income when determining FS eligibility and benefit amounts.
+This means that when determining FS eligibility and benefit amounts, only the payment amount required for a reimbursable expense can be excluded as income to the FS household.